 Nurse-midwives are trained to care for low-risk childbearing women, as well as to care for high-risk patients in collaboration with St. Elizabeth physician colleagues.

-Our nurse-midwife team is also committed to meeting women’s needs at any time in their life.
+Our nurse-midwife team is also committed to meeting women’s needs at any time in their life, including adolescent GYN care.
 Nurse-midwives are here to care for patients before, during and after childbirth, as well as for all of their OB/GYN needs—annual well visits, patient education appointments and reproductive care.

 The benefits of Midwifery